smariotti/TrophyHuntMod/TrophyHuntMod/README.md

 This Trophy Hunt variant implements a good number of modifications to standard Valheim play to speed progression.
 Bosses no longer gate upgrade progression since boss dropped items can now drop from powerful minions in that boss' biome.

-- Trophies drop at 2x normal rate (capped at 50% chance)
+- Trophies drop 100% of the time until you have one, then drop at vanilla valheim rate (except Deer, which always drops.)
+This is the same as Trophy Rush
 - Combat is set to Normal difficulty
 - Resource Rate is set to 2x (you get double all resources picked up, dropped by enemies, or found in chests)
 - Death penalty is -30 points
-- Relog penalty is -15 points
+- Relog penalty is -10 points
 - Metal Ores "insta-smelt" when you pick them up.
 If you pick up ore from the ground or out of a chest, it becomes the equivalent metal bar instantly.
 - Mining is twice as productive
 - Portals allow **all** items through (metals, eggs, etc.)